 The Institutional Review Board (IRB) structure in Malaysia depends on the location or type of facility conducting the research.

-- Most university hospitals have their own local IRB/IEC, while research conducted at ministry of health hospitals fall under the purview of the central IRB,
+- Most university hospitals have their own local IRB/IEC, while research conducted at the Ministry of Health Hospital falls under the purview of the central IRB.

-- There are 13 IRBs/IECs in Malaysia registered with the NPCB, which include the Ministry of Health Medical Research and Ethics Committee (MOH MREC), the Penang Ethics Committee and ethics committees from universities and private hospitals.
+- These IRBs/IECs include the Ministry of Health Medical Research and Ethics Committee (MOH MREC), the Penang Ethics Committee, and ethics committees from universities and private hospitals.

-- The MOH hospital sites have only one central IRB that is the MOH MREC.
+- The MOH hospital sites have only one central IRB which is the MOH-MREC.

-- Applications can be submitted online via the National Medical Research Register.
+- Applicants can submit the applications for IRB approval online via the National Medical Research Register.

-- At present there no fee required for EC review.
+- At present there is no fee required for Ethics Committee (EC) review.

 - The processing fee per product is RM500.

-- All the clinical trials that require CTIL/CTX must be registered with National Medical Research Register (NMRR).
+- All the clinical trials that require CTIL/CTX, need to register with the National Medical Research Register (NMRR).

-- Applicant is required to quote the NMRR Registration Number in all communication with National Pharmaceutical Control Bureau (NPCB).
+- The applicant must use the NMRR registration number in all communications made with the National Pharmaceutical Control Bureau (NPCB).